-Honda CR-V owners have reported 22 problems related to power door locks not working (under the electrical system category).
+Honda CR-V owners have reported 32 problems related to power door locks not working (under the electrical system category).
 The most recently reported issues are listed below.
 Also please check out the statistics and reliability analysis of Honda CR-V based on all problems reported for the CR-V.

 Both passenger rear doors stopped responding to the keyless remote.
 They can only be unlocked manually from the inside of the car.
 Driver door stopped responding shortly there after.
 Have to manually unlock/lock the door with the key.
 The interior driver door lock can not be moved up or down manually.
 Only the key can move the door lock.
 Now the key is sticking and not turning in the driver side door lock.
 Must try multiple times to finally get it to work.
 3 out of 4 door locks are faulty and do not work properly.
 It's only a matter of time before the front passenger door malfunctions as well.

 See all problems of the 2003 Honda CR-V .